pehor/ssg-my-friend/README.md

 # Scripts

 Check package.json for all scripts.
-The main workflow is:
+The main scripts for the workflow is:

 - `build`: Runs linting, builds the projects using static data, and exports everything to he `out` directory
+- `test`: Runs unittests with jest
 - `serve:static`: Serves the contents of the `out` directory locally for testing
 - `deploy`: Syncs the contents of the `out` directory to an S3 bucket

+# Tests

+See how tests are set up [here](./docs/tests.md)